jbostoen/iTop-custom-extensions/readme.md

 # Warning
 Currently updating/testing a new version of Mail to Ticket Automation.
-Rewrote a lot of things to match Combodo's new implementation of their own Mail to Ticket (3.0.11)
+Rewrote a lot of things to match Combodo's new implementation of their own Mail to Ticket (3.0.11).
+Make sure to change "mark as error" BEFORE upgrading to something else (temporarily).

 # Compatibility
 I currently develop for iTop 2.4.1